-Korea’s most progressive, talented. and hottest hip hop artists got together to create music under the Just Music label.
+Korea’s most progressive, talented. and hottest hip-hop artists got together to create music under the Just Music label.
 They took it on tour this year under the name “We Effect Tour 2017”, (incidentally the same name as their album.)
 Just Music Entertainment was developed by former Brand New Music artist, Swings.
-This team of underground rappers stepped onto the stage one at a time with a two to three song medley each.
+This team of underground rappers stepped onto the stage one at a time with a two to three-song medley each.
 It was kind of like a sample concert.
 A raw taste of each artist’s work and style.
-Every one of the rappers graced the stage with cool street wear fashion, sexy moves, and expressive tracks.
+Every one of the rappers graced the stage with cool streetwear fashion, sexy moves, and expressive tracks.

 The first member on stage was the newest arrival to the Just Music Entertainment team, Osshun Gum.
-Choi Ha Min or ‘Osshun Gum’ called by Mnet ‘School Rapper’ recently joined the label in spring of this year.
+Choi Ha Min or ‘Osshun Gum’ called by Mnet ‘School Rapper’ recently joined the label in the spring of this year.
 Osshun Gum warmed up the crowd with two songs, one from his first album under the Just Music label, “Come for You” and his back in the day “Osshun Waves.”

 Next up was Han Yohan, who officially joined the Just Music label in late 2016.
-The singer-songwriter and guitarist he has worked in the past with infamous artists including Zico, Verbal Jint, Tablo, Jay Park, and Leesang.
+The singer-songwriter and guitarist have worked in the past with infamous artists including Zico, Verbal Jint, Tablo, Jay Park, and Leesang.
 He performed tracks from his Musashi EP, “Kurt Cobain“, “I’m Sorry“, and “Super Saiyan“.

 Then the mood started to simmer and boil when Giriboy demonstrated his urban style hip-hop as he performed “Zoa” and “Space Flight 2”.

-Genius Nochang, acclaimed producer and rapper, bolted onto the stage to perform his, “Ching Chang Chong”, and “Turn Up.”
+Genius Nochang, the acclaimed producer and rapper, bolted onto the stage to perform his, “Ching Chang Chong”, and “Turn Up.”
 Bam, just like that, Goretexx, fashion icon/model/rapper, and Black Nut burst onto the stage.
 Black Nut’s unfiltered lyrics won the hearts of many during his appearance on Show Me the Money 4.
 The crowd was fired up and the guys were jumping and screaming lyrics to Black Nut’s, “100”.
 And honestly, there was a sense of desperation from the males in the audience during this session of the concert.

 Vasco, who changed his name in January of this year to “Bill Stax,” showed up his tracks “Giddy Up” and “Lotto”.
-Back in his Vasco days, Bill Stax commanded much respect in the underground K-hip hop community and witnessing the crowd’s reaction, he still does.
+Back in his Vasco days, Bill Stax commanded much respect in the underground K-hip hop community, and witnessing the crowd’s reaction, he still does.
 He also had nicknames such as “Nasty” and “Korean Eminem” due to his meaningful lyrics.